 - Chedi Wihan Samphutthe temple at Wat Mani Phraison - Tak province, West.
 Unusual Buddhist temple consisting of 233 smaller pagodas surrounding the central tower.
 Temple contains 512,028 Buddha images.

 - Phanom Rung temple - Buri Ram province, Northeast.
 Beautiful Khmer temple complex built on the rim of extinct volcanic complex in the 10th - 13th centuries AD.
 This Hindu temple is devoted to Shiva and symbolises the sacred Mount Kailash.

 - Wat Arun - Bangkok, Central.
 Impressive Buddhist temple with very tall central tower (67 - 86 m tall according to different sources).
 Construction started in 1809.

 - Wat Benchamabophit - Bangkok, Central.
 Beautiful Buddhist temple, built as a royal temple.
 Construction started in 1899.

 - Wat Chedi Luang - Chiang Mai province, North.
-Buddhist temple, developed in several stages since 14th century AD.
-In mid 15th century the temple was 82 m high, but in 1545 the earthquake destroyed the upper 30 m of the structure.
+Buddhist temple, developed in several stages since the 14th century AD.
+In the mid 15th century the temple was 82 m high, but in 1545 the earthquake destroyed the upper 30 m of the structure.

 - Wat Phra Kaew - Bangkok, Central.
 The most sacred Buddhist temple in Thailand.
 It houses the palladium of the Kingdom of Thailand - Emerald Buddha.
 This sculpture is made of single green jasper piece and clothed in gold.